On the regularity issues of a class of drift-diffusion equations with nonlocal diffusion: Introduction

-which we will explain in the subsection \ref{subsec-pre1} below.
-Among them, an important case, which is also a particular case of $\LL$ under the kernel conditions \EQ{Kcond3}-\eqref{mDec2}, is the fractional Laplacian operator $ |D|^\alpha:= (-\Delta)^{\frac{\alpha}{2}}$ with $\alpha\in ]0,1]$, which has the following representation formula
+which we shall explain in the subsection \ref{subsec-pre1} below.
+Among them, an important case, which is also a particular case of $\LL$ under \eqref{Kcond3}-\eqref{mDec2}, is the fractional Laplacian operator $ |D|^\alpha:= (-\Delta)^{\frac{\alpha}{2}}$ with $\alpha\in ]0,1]$, which has the following representation formula

-with $c_{d,\alpha}>0$ some absolute constant.
+with $c_{d,\alpha}>0$.
 The operator $\LL =|D|^\alpha$ corresponds to the infinitesimal generator of the symmetric stable L\'evy process, and recently has been intensely studied in many theoretical problems.
-For the drift-diffusion equation \EQ{DDeq}-\EQ{uexp} with $\LL=|D|^\alpha$, we conventionally call the cases $\alpha<1$, $\alpha=1$ and $\alpha>1$ as supercritical, critical and subcritical cases, respectively.
+For the drift-diffusion equation \eqref{DDeq}-\eqref{uexp} with $\LL=|D|^\alpha$, we conventionally call the cases $\alpha<1$, $\alpha=1$ and $\alpha>1$ as supercritical, critical and subcritical cases, respectively.

-The drift-diffusion equation \eqref{DDeq}-\EQ{uexp} has various physical background from the geophysics, fluid dynamics, dislocation theory and other fields.
+The drift-diffusion equation \eqref{DDeq}-\eqref{uexp} has various physical background from the geophysics, fluid dynamics, dislocation theory and other fields.
 The typical examples are the surface quasi-geostrophic equation, the Burgers equation, the C\'ordoba-C\'ordoba-Fontelos equation and the incompressible porous media equation, and below we will specifically review some noticeable results related to these models.
-For other interesting models expressed as the equation \EQ{DDeq}-\EQ{uexp}, one can also refer to \cite{BalC,DL,LMX} etc.
+For other interesting models expressed as \eqref{DDeq}-\eqref{uexp}, one can also to \cite{BalC,DL,LMX} etc.